Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “We’ve wanted to make data more accessible for a while,” Tom said.
 “We tried a few—Google Sheets, Google Data Studio, Baremetrics… but they weren’t as customizable as what we needed for our data.”

-After trying a handful of other solutions—all to no avail—Tom’s team found Databox, and the entire team dove into building out the reporting solution they needed.
+After trying a handful of other solutions—all to no avail—Tom’s team found Databox, and the entire team dove into building out the reporting software they needed.

 “We actually held a company retreat where one of the goals was to set up Databox,” Tom told us.
 “We all got together and figured out what are the things we want to track, what are the things we want to measure?
 We worked together for a couple of days to make sure we figured all that out together.”